eagafonov/chroot_login/README.md

 chroot_login
 ============

-Set of scripts to manage chroots
+Set of scripts to manage chroots.
+It does a bit of schroot, so use `schroot` :-)